A predictable but undesirable development By Cointelegraph - Up News Info

 SEC vs. Ripple: A predictable but undesirable development

 The U.S. Securities and Exchange Commission has not been kind to crypto in the past year.
 In March 2020, in the SEC v.
 Telegram case, the Commission won a worldwide injunction against the proposed issuance of Grams by Telegram, undoing years of innovative work even in the absence of any allegations of fraud.
 Then, on the last day of September 2020, Judge Alvin K. Hellerstein dashed the hopes of Kik Interactive by ruling in favor of the SEC’s motion for summary judgment in SEC v.
-Kik Interactive, halting the sale of Kin crypto tokens.
+Kik Interactive, finding that Kik had sold securities when it issued its Kin crypto tokens.
 Both of these actions were filed in the Southern District of New York.
 On Dec.
 22, 2020, the SEC decided that it was time to initiate another high-profile action, filing in the same district against Labs and its initial and current CEOs, Christian Larsen and Bradly Garlinghouse, respectively, for raising more than $1.38 billion through the sale of XRP since 2013.

 The initial fallout from this action has been swift and severe: 24 hours after the lawsuit was filed, the price of XRP was down almost 25%.
 This still left XRP ranked fourth on CoinMarketCap, with a total market capitalization of over $10.5 billion.